JelleSlofstra/webshop/README.md

 like github, trello, slack and google-meet to coordinate everything.

 The assignment was to build a webshop using the languages, packages and tools we've learned about in the 4 months of this programming course.

+How to use:

+-Clone the repository
+-npm install
+-composer install
+-npm run dev
+-php artisan serve